St.George Foundation -

 Please review our Funding Guidelines to determine your organisation’s eligibility prior to commencing your application.

-In round one 2017, we’re delighted to award grants of up to $50,000 to eight small community organisations:
+In round two 2017, we’re delighted to award grants of up to $50,000 to ten small community organisations:

 St.George Foundation’s Inspire grant is a large, multi-year funding grant of up to $600,000 over three years for the purpose of providing innovative interventions that will change the course of a child’s life and inspire their future prosperity.